What happens in Bancamérica? 12 questions and their answers about the dissolution process

 What happens if the deposits exceed RD$1,860,000?

 In the event that a user’s deposits exceed this amount, the difference will be covered to the extent that the entity’s assets are realized (that is, they are sold).
-The Superintendence of Banks ensures the preservation of the value of assets so that depositors experience the least possible impact.
+The Superintendence of Banks watches over the preservation of the value of assets so that depositors experience the least possible impact.

 How soon will savers have access to their resources?